klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

     }
 ```

-To execute a smart contract's function through fee-delegated transaction, define `feeDelegation` and `feePayer` field in `SendOptions` class like the example below.
+To execute a smart contract's function through a fee-delegated transaction, define the `feeDelegation` and `feePayer` fields in the `SendOptions` class like the example below.

 ```java